What Is Monkeypox, Rare New Virus Found In US? All You Need To Know

 It usually takes between five to 21 days for the first symptoms to appear, If someone gets infected with monkeypox.

-Symptoms of this disease usually includes a fever, a headache, muscle aches, backache, swollen glands, shivering and exhaustion.
+Symptoms of this disease usually include a fever, a headache, muscle aches, backache, swollen glands, shivering and exhaustion.

-The rash is sometimes confused with chickenpox, because it starts as raised spots which turn into small scabs filled with fluid.
-The symptoms usually clear up within two to four weeks and scabs falls off.
+The rash is sometimes confused with chickenpox because it starts as raised spots which turn into small scabs filled with fluid.
+The symptoms usually clear up within two to four weeks and scabs fall off.

 The illness typically lasts for 2−4 weeks.
 In Africa, monkeypox has been shown to cause death in as many as 1 in 10 persons who contract the disease.